MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 - AssetId (string) - The ID of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
 - FileName (string) - The name of the file to play.
 You must pass a value for either the `AssetId` or `FileName` parameter.
 - Volume (integer) - Optional.
 A value between 0 and 100 for the loudness of the audio clip.
 0 is silent, and 100 is full volume.
-By default, the system volume is set to 100.
+Defaults to `null`.

 ```json
 {